NateEag/how-i-code/drafts/daily-routine.rst

 If you know the answer to a question but do not have a link to documentation containing it, look for one, in case it already exists.

+If the interrupt is in the medium of interactive text messaging (e.g., a Slack message), and none of the preceding rules ended it, start a timer for five minutes.
+If the interruption is not complete when the timer goes, move to verbal discussion, either directly or as a scheduled meeting down the line, depending on the question's urgency.

 Communications
 ~~~~~~~~~~~~~~